-A current undergraduate student may improve his or her overall GPA by repeating a maximum of four courses in which the student received a grade of C-, D or F and requesting that the repeat grade be the only one counted in the GPA calculation.
-The repeat must be in the same course, taken at the University of Mississippi during or after Fall 1992.
-The student must file a petition to invoke the grade forgiveness policy with the Registrar, stating which course is to be forgiven.
-In order to have an upper-division course grade forgiven, the student must have the approval of the Department Chair in which the course resides.
+An undergraduate student may improve his or her overall GPA by invoking forgiveness or exclusion on a maximum of four courses (not to exceed 14 credit hours) in which the student received a grade of C-, D or F and requesting that the original grade be excluded from the GPA calculation.
+If the course has been repeated, the repeat must be in the same course and must be taken at The University of Mississippi in fall 1992 or later.
+Under the forgiveness policy, a maximum of two courses (not to exceed 7 hours) in which the student received a grade of C-, D or F may be excluded from the student's GPA calculation without repeating the course.

-Once the student has declared a course, a different course cannot be substituted for it at a later date.
+The student must file a Petition to Invoke Grade Forgiveness Policy with the Registrar's Office, stating which courses are to be forgiven or excluded.
+Once the student has declared one course, a different course cannot be substituted at a later date.
 The forgiveness policy cannot be used to remove grades given for reasons of academic discipline.
 Forgiveness of a course grade will not change notations concerning academic standing or honors in the student's official record for the semester containing the forgiven course.

-Although the courses will remain on the student's permanent record, the last grade received will be the one used to determine credit toward a degree and GPA.
-The first attempt will be recorded with both the grade earned and the symbol R to denote that it has been repeated.
+Although original grades will remain on the student's permanent record, the forgiven or excluded grades will not be used to determine credit towards a degree and GPA.
+The original course will be recorded with both the grade earned and the symbol R to denote that it has been removed from the student's GPA calculation either because it was repeated or excluded.
 The recalculated GPA will be used for determining graduation honors.